-Non-blanching rashes can be a sign of serious illness, but not always A non-blanching rash is a type of rash that doesn’t disappear (or blanch) when pressure is applied.
-This is opposed to ...
+Non-blanching rashes can be a sign of serious illness, but not always Medically reviewed by Brendan Camp, MD A non-blanching rash is a type of rash that doesn’t disappear (or blanch) when ...

 The rash of pityriasis rosea typically lasts ...
 Parovovirus B19 has been linked recently to several petechial and purpuric exanthems, which may be localized to particular areas of the body.